smartscanapp/smartscan-android-lib/README.md

 ### Core and ML

-* **core** → minimal runtime: shared interfaces, data classes, embeddings, media helpers, processor execution, and efficient batch/concurrent processing.
+core → contains all core business logic: shared interfaces, data models, embeddings, clustering, classification, indexing, and processing components for batch/concurrent execution.

-* **ml** → ML infrastructure and models: model loaders, base models, embedding providers (e.g., CLIP), and few-shot classifiers.
-Optional or experimental ML-related features can be added under `ml/providers`.
+ml → contains all machine learning components, including models, providers, and everything they depend on.

 ---